-Alabaster Group is a family of students and alumni across the Ivy League campuses, and our mission is to be one with the Lord.
-We pursue Jesus Christ alone, in the hopes of becoming as intimate with Him as possible.
-On Penn’s campus, we gather every week to worship, to teach, and to minister.
-We also host retreats few times a year with students across the Ivy Leagues to worship and seek Jesus together.
-It is our prayer that one day, all will know His glorious name and brokenness, depression, and loneliness will be replaced by His unrelenting love..
+Alabaster Group is a family of students across the Ivy League campuses.
+We exist out of a devotion for Jesus Christ alone, and we hope to become as intimate with him as possible and to spread his gospel to the increase of his glory.
+On Penn’s campus, we gather twice a week to worship, to pray, to study His word, and to evangelize.
+We also host retreats few times a year for students across various campuses on the East Coast.
+It is our prayer that one day, all will know His glorious name and brokenness, depression, and loneliness will be replaced by his unrelenting love.

 Asian Baptist Student Koinonia (ABSK) is a campus group committed to studying the Word of God and building Christ-centered relationships as a family of God.
 We strive to learn more about God through the Bible and share God’s love with all in the Penn community.
 All are welcome to join us on Friday nights for thought-provoking Bible studies, food, fun and fellowship.

 ABSK is a Christian fellowship ministering to college and university communities around the world.

 Student Contact: Gabbie Ramos